alan-turing-institute/TuringDataStories/stories/2022-03-27_Glass_ML/README.txt

 in the same size and shape (but not color), found on eBay, can be identified as a contain- er by an ML model fitted to a 1987 glass database.

-The notebook, DatasetPlayground_interactive_SMOTE.ipynb, can be viewed in NBViewer here: https://nbviewer.org/github/joecerniglia/Glass_ML2/blob/b49fa50a2defef9e1c7ae8dc2e3d9f97a9259520/ML_20th_Century.ipynb
+The notebook, ML_20th_Century.ipynb, can be viewed in NBViewer here: https://nbviewer.org/github/joecerniglia/Glass_ML2/blob/b49fa50a2defef9e1c7ae8dc2e3d9f97a9259520/ML_20th_Century.ipynb

 The link will bring you to the mybinder website.
 The project may take a minute or so